Chris Lawson, Manager

 She is the merchandising master.
 Sheralee has an eye for the fly shop and gets our products into the customer’s’ hands.
 When she comes into the shop our staff stands alert.
 She makes sure everyone is working hard.
 She knows where the business needs to go, and we enjoy having her as part of our management team.

 Sheralee lives in Saint Anthony with her husband Mike and their two dogs.
 She loves her three children, Shaun, Jeanette and Chris.
 Her place as a mother and grandmother are paramount in her life.
-She loves time spent with her two grandsons (Beau and Tanner) and three granddaughters (Ruby, Livia and Daphne).
+She loves time spent with her two grandsons (Beau, Tanner, and Ollie) and three granddaughters (Ruby, Livia and Daphne).
 Besides fly fishing Sheralee also has a passion for hiking.
 She recently hiked the Grand Canyon from rim to rim (and back) in two days

 Mark Rockefeller, Owner